sporto/hop/readme.md

 - Routes are defined as union types e.g. `User Int`

-- Then you define route matchers e.g. `match2 User "/users/ int`.
+- Then you define path matchers e.g. `match2 User "/users/ int`.
 This creates a matcher that matches a path like `/users/1`.

-- Then you call `Hop.navigateTo` to change the browser location, this will return an effect that your application must run via ports.
+- To change the browser location you call `Hop.Navigate.navigateTo`, this will return an effect that your application must run via ports.

-- When the browser location changes, Hop will match the route e.g. `/users/1` -> `User 1`.
+- When the browser location changes, Hop will match the path e.g. `/users/1` -> `User 1`.

 - Hop provides a signal that you application consumes, this signal carries the matched routes and information about the current location.